-No vessel docked at Port Canaveral shall perform hull cleaning and/or maintenance operations, sandblasting, or painting without the prior written approval from the Environmental Department.
+Vessel hull cleaning or maintenance operations, including sandblasting or painting, while docked at Port Canaveral is prohibited without prior written approval from the Environmental Department.
 Any vessel, agent, person, or company desiring to perform such activities shall make a request for authorization in writing to both the Harbormaster and the Environmental Department (see Addendum C).
-The request shall contain the following: a detailed description of the activities to be performed; the vessel's biocide-free anti-fouling coating certificate(s); and the materials and protection measures to be used.
+The request is to be sent a minimum of forty-eight (48) hours prior to the desired commencement and shall contain the following: a detailed description of the activities to be performed; the vessel's biocide-free anti-fouling coating certificate(s); and the materials and protection measures to be used.
 The following are strictly prohibited in the Port Canaveral harbor: 1) the performance of hull cleaning and maintenance operations on a vessel which utilizes a biocide containing anti-fouling coating; and 2) chipping, scaling, or otherwise removing paint from a vessel hull into the waterways.